Is It a Good Idea to Use a Power Washer on a Wood Deck or Composite Deck Regularly?

 Fortunately, basic deck cleaning isn’t too complicated.
 The only materials you’ll need are a broom, a hose, a bristle brush, and a biodegradable cleaning solution.
 Dish soap should work fine on your deck, although some homeowners use a mixture of powdered laundry detergent (without bleach) and water.

-Start by clearing any outdoor furniture and other accessories out of the way and sweeping any debris off of your deck.
-If leaves frequently fall on your deck, you may need to sweep it off more frequently, because when leaves get wet, they can leave a hard-to-clean residue on the deck’s surface.
+Start by clearing any outdoor furniture and other accessories out of the way.
+Sweep any debris off your deck.
+If leaves frequently fall on your deck, you might need to sweep it off more frequently.
+When leaves get wet, they can leave a hard-to-clean residue on the deck’s surface.

-Once you have swept your deck, you can begin cleaning it using water, your cleaning solution, and a bristle brush.
-Test your cleaning solution on a small, inconspicuous patch of your deck first, just to make sure it doesn’t leave a stain.
-Once you start scrubbing the entire deck, you’ll need to apply some elbow grease, but you also don’t want to scrub so hard that you scratch or splinter your decking material.
+Once you have swept your deck, begin cleaning it using water, your cleaning solution, and a bristle brush.
+Test your cleaning solution on a small, inconspicuous patch of your deck first.
+This ensures the solution you're using doesn’t leave a stain.
+Once you start scrubbing the entire deck, you’ll need to apply some elbow grease, but don’t scrub so hard that you scratch or splinter your decking material.

 After scrubbing your deck, rinse it off with your hose, and then simply let it dry before moving furniture and other items back.
 This cleaning routine will keep your deck looking great and will prevent you from needing to frequently reach for the power washer.

-Design Builders would love to hear from you if you have any questions are concerns.
-Just drop us a line !
+Design Builders would love to hear from you!
+Just drop us a line!